Efficient Uniform Negative Edge Weights: Summary and Future Work

-We introduce a novel maximum entropy model for signed edge weights in shortest path problems, propose an MCMC sampler, and show that it converges to the model's distribution.
-We show that it is rapidly mixing on the cycle graph, but leave general mixing time bounds as an open problem.
-We then engineer an implementation for the MCMC relying on a large body of previous work.
-To the best of our knowledge, an important novelty is the application of bidirectional searches in this context.
-The technique also yields a simple general SSSP algorithm (sketched in \cref{sec:appendix-general-sssp}) which has a good complexity if only a small number of nodes have incoming edges with negative weights.
-Future work could entail a practical comparison against other recent algorithms for this problem~\cite{9996870}.
-Finally, we empirically study the model, the sampler's convergence, as well as trade-offs in the implementation.
+We introduce a maximum entropy model for signed edge weights, propose an MCMC sampler, and show that it converges to the model's distribution.
+We then engineer an implementation for the MCMC using a bidirectional search and a novel resampling technique.
+We empirically study the model, the sampler's convergence, as well as trade-offs in the implementation to provide an optimized, ready-to-use generator for uniform negative edge weights.

+Future work might entail better theoretical bounds on the mixing time of our chains.
+The upper bound for the $n$-cycle, while polynomial, is highly impractical and not in line with experimentally verified bounds in \cref{subsec:experiment_rapid_mixing}.

+It might also be interesting to further investigate the impact of asymmetric weight intervals (around $0$); while initial experiments indicated no significant impact on running time, convergence, or even some output metrics, a more rigorous evaluation is needed.

+Finally, it might also be interesting to study how recent advances in negative weight shortest path algorithms fare on weights generated by our maximum entropy model.